McGraw Hill Education: Controversies

-In 1980, McGraw-Hill paid the African American writer and civil rights activist James Baldwin a $200,000 advance for his unfinished book Remember This House, a memoir of his personal recollections of civil rights leaders Medgar Evers, Malcolm X and Martin Luther King Jr. Following his death, the company sued his estate to recover the advance they had paid him for the unfinished book.
-The lawsuit was dropped by the company in 1990, citing a desire not to cause distress to Baldwin's family.
+In 1980, McGraw Hill paid the African American writer and civil rights activist James Baldwin a $200,000 advance for his unfinished book Remember This House, a memoir of his personal recollections of civil rights leaders Medgar Evers, Malcolm X and Martin Luther King Jr. Following his death, McGraw Hill sued his estate to recover the advance they had paid him for the unfinished book.
+The lawsuit was dropped by McGraw Hill in 1990, citing a desire not to cause distress to Baldwin's family.

 In October 2015, McGraw-Hill Education was accused of whitewashing history after it published a caption in a geography textbook referring to American slaves as "workers".
-The company quickly apologized, updated the digital version of the materials, and offered schools replacement texts at no charge.
+McGraw Hill issued an apology, updated the digital version of the materials, and offered schools replacement texts at no charge.
 It has been linked to broader controversies about texts at the Texas Education Agency.

+Pricing

+McGraw Hill has been accused of using online access codes included with texts to prevent students from reselling used books.
+During the COVID-19 pandemic, when many students were studying remotely, McGraw Hill was accused of price gouging, in charging several times more for ebooks than for print texts.